 - Travel to regions that the Foreign and Commonwealth Office (FCO) have advised to avoid There are currently no advisory warnings for travel to Canada, but the FCO does highlight regular snowstorms and a likely risk of terrorism.

 How much is travel insurance for Canada?

-If you’re travelling to Canada, worldwide travel insurance could cost from £10 for a week, based on Compare the Market data in December 2019.
-However, the cost of travel insurance varies, depending on the level of cover you need and the activities you’re planning on doing while you’re away.
+If you’re travelling to Canada from the UK, travel insurance could cost from £38 for a week**.
+However, the cost of worldwide travel insurance varies, depending on the level of cover you need and the activities you’re planning on doing while you’re away.